yulicai/xDaysOfMaking/d003/README.md

 Random section from the book of shaders.
  <br />
  <br />
- Random function is a adding up result of sin
+ Random function is an adding up result of sin
  <br />
   <br />
- y = fract(sin(x)*b);
+ y = fract( sin( x ) * b );
  <br />
   <br />
  by increasing b(a float number) dramatically, it will squeeze each sin wave to extremely small and thus create pseudo-random value in 1D.
  <br />
   <br />
- To achieve random value in 2D, we use dot() to transform a two dimensional vector into a one dimensional floating point value.
+ To achieve random value in 2D, we use dot( ) to transform a two dimensional vector into a one dimensional floating point value.
  <br />

  <pre><code>